 It took me about five minutes to make when I got going and I think they look great – they’d make an amazing gift for any unicorn fan or even just anyone who like pretty colours!

-- I had some cheap paper bowls leftover from Miss Frugal’s Birthday party so I just spooned about a tablespoon of the bath salts into each bowl to start with.
+- I had some cheap paper bowls leftover from a pre-COVID Birthday party so I just spooned about a tablespoon of the bath salts into each bowl to start with.

 - I then added a few drops of the gel food colouring that I was using up into each bowl and gave it a good mix.
 Some of the colours mixed easier than others, the purple one needed to be almost squished into the bath salts before it really started to mix.

 - Once the colour had mixed into the first spoonful of bath salts I added another spoonful and mixed again so the colour got lighter each time.
 I ended up adding about 4 tablespoons to most of the colours because that’s how much I thought it would take to fill the bottle I’d chosen.
 I added a bit more to the yellow though to dilute the colour as it was very bright!
 I also made up a teeny bit more of the pink at the end so I had enough to fill the bottle.